Traditional Fishing Grounds and China’s Historic Rights Claims in the South China Sea

 Equally importantly, however, statements by China’s Ministry of Foreign Affairs (MFA) regarding these incidents provide clues about the content of China’s maritime claims in the South China Sea.
 Specifically, China appears to be moving toward justifying some of its claims in terms of historic rights, not based on any land feature as required by the United Nations Convention on the Law of the Sea (UNCLOS).

-Explore the Indonesia-China maritime boundary in this stand-alone interactive map.
-Access the full map here.
+Explore the Indonesia-China maritime boundary on the interactive map.

 The most recent incident occurred on June 18, 2016, when the Indonesian Navy seized a Chinese vessel that was operating within Indonesia’s exclusive economic zone (EEZ) around the Natunas.
 This year alone, similar incidents occurred in March and May.
 On June 19, 2016, MFA spokesperson Hua Chunying described the most recent incident as occurring “in waters that are Chinese fishermen’s traditional fishing grounds.”
 Moreover, she stated that it occurred “where China and Indonesia have overlapping claims for maritime rights and interests.”